-For some, March is the month of second chances – when the first round of resolutions gets revamped as visions of looking our best in new summer wear send us scrambling for the gym and outdoor activities.
-To reach those health goals, many look to fitness trackers as a way to maintain accountability.
-All fitness trackers have one thing in common: they track steps.
-But while some offer more bells and whistles, the advantages to using fitness trackers to help in reaching your health and fitness goals are:
+For many of us, January is a time when we set new goals for the coming year to improve and be the best version of ourselves in every aspect of our life.
+To help reach healthy goals, many turn to fitness trackers as a way to maintain accountability.
+And while some offer more bells and whistles, the advantages to using fitness trackers to help in reaching those health and fitness goals are:

 - They track all your steps and some even give you a nudge to get moving when you’ve been idle too long.